Introducing James Scott

-After 8 months of trying to learn the content and to put it bluntly, feeling like I was failing, I took the plunge and quit my job to do the exams full time with L3 Harris.
+After 8 months of trying to learn the content and to put it bluntly, feeling like I was failing, I took the plunge and quit my job to do the exams full time with L3 Harris in order to get pilot jobs.
 This was the best decision I've made with my training to date.
 I had 6 months of intensive learning with top class instructors who helped me enormously and made some good friends.

 Currently I’m back to finishing my hour building (approximately 25 hours) whilst working before I can take the next course which is the Multi engine Instrument Rating and Commercial Pilots Licence.

 Like I have said, my journey is vastly different to the Integrated route, but it has allowed me to continue earning money alongside training which is enabling me to pay for some of the courses in full, accommodation and hour building by myself and that makes me feel I am really achieving more than completing a course.
 I work long days, evenings and weekends to fit in flying and working around each other.

 At the end of the day becoming a pilot isn’t easy work (not that I’m quite there yet!), but I think it needs to be mentioned that you don’t need A* in your school exams or a degree from University to follow this career path.
 If you remain dedicated and self disciplined then you will succeed.